Categories: Money

 During COVID, many of us went on the hunt for side hustles, from dedicating time to arts and crafts to spending a few hours an evening as a Deliveroo driver.
 And the side hustle is certainly going to be integral for some people in staying afloat.

-Bar work, dog walking, answering online surveys and plenty of other activities can add an additional slice of income, with the opportunity to earn nice sums if you have enough time to dedicate towards them.
+Bar work, dog walking, answering online surveys and plenty of other activities can add a slice of income, with the opportunity to earn nice sums if you have enough time to dedicate towards them.

 Transfer extra income into hard to reach savings, and build an emergency fund